MAGSoft/React-User-Directory-with-Dark-Mode-Toggle-Assignment/README.md

 - Implement the UI using appropriate styling frameworks or libraries (e.g., CSS, Bootstrap, Material-UI, etc.) to enhance the user experience.

 ## Getting Started
-To get started with the assignment, follow the instructions below:
+To get started with the task, follow the instructions below:

 ### Clone the repository to your local machine using the command: